Nitrokey/nitrokey-start-firmware/doc/gnuk-keytocard.rst

 ================================

-This document describes how I put my **keys on PC** to the Token, and remove keys from PC.
+This document describes how I put my **keys on PC** to the Token, and remove secret keys from PC.

-Note that there is **no ways** to export keys from the Token, so please be careful.
+Note that there is **no ways** to export keys from the Gnuk Token, so please be careful.